Summer Study Abroad - Rome

 How much does the program cost and when are the program fees due?

-The total cost of the program is $4,850, which includes an administrative fee and double-occupancy housing in a local hotel.
-There is a non-refundable $250 deposit due with the application.
-An early bird discount of $250 will be given to applicants who complete and submit their application form and non-refundable deposit by February 15, 2014.
+The total cost of the program is estimated around $4,850, which includes an administrative fee and double-occupancy housing in a local hotel.
+There is a non-refundable $600 deposit due with the application.
+An early bird discount of $250 will be given to applicants who complete and submit their application form and non-refundable deposit by March 15, 2015.

 Here is an estimate of program expenses: